ikmb/TOFU-MAaPO/docs/usage.md

 This pipeline requires Nextflow 21.04.0 or higher.
 Other dependencies are containerized with Singularity and Docker.<br />

+As default, this pipeline works with the profile for Kiel medcluster.
+Should you choose to run it locally on your own computer, please set **-profile local**.
+Important: Change parameters in conf/local.config to your local hardware specifications prior running the pipeline.

 On Kiel Medcluster, please load the following modules with:
 ```bash
 module load singularity nextflow